vivek-dhamanemath/Hibernate-NativeQuery-Interface-SQL/README.md

 ### Conclusion

 The `NativeQuery` interface is a powerful tool in Hibernate that provides the flexibility to execute native SQL queries.
 It is particularly useful for complex queries and database-specific features that are not easily handled by HQL or Criteria.

-### Conclusion

-The `NativeQuery` interface is a powerful tool in Hibernate that provides the flexibility to execute native SQL queries.
-It is particularly useful for complex queries and database-specific features that are not easily handled by HQL or Criteria.